whitelunarium/pages_fork/hacks/west-coast/ai/submodule_2.md

 <h3>Privacy Concerns with Stored Conversations</h3>

-<p>One of the most significant concerns with storing data is privacy.
+<p>One of the mis iwth privacy.
 When AI stores data, it can potentially be used to identify individuals, track their behavior, or even be used for nefarious purposes.</p>

 <h4>Benefits of Stored Data</h4>